xieyuheng/logic-db/README.md

 Embedding a Prolog-like logic programming language in JavasScript and TypeScript.

+- Combining logic programming and database management.
+- Can declare relations between JSON documents.
 - Well typed relation in TypeScript.
-- Combining logic programming and database management.
 - Practical and simple API.

 ## Install